gitter-badger/ImageCapture/README.md

 here is the dir that the webdriver binary reside in http://chromedriver.storage.googleapis.com/index.html

 Watir is pretty cool!
 It opens your browser with the supplied url, then closes if specified.
+It also does a lot of other cool stuff too!

 DEPENDENCIES TO GET CHROME TO LAUNCH FROM THE COMMAND LINE